 This page provides a brief overview of the major changes between opHA3 releases.

-opHA introduces the concept of a master & pollers servers:
+opHA introduces the concept of a Primary & pollers servers:

-- The master is the node that have the information of all the pollers and it is where we can read all the information from.
+- The Primary is the node that have the information of all the pollers and it is where we can read all the information from.

-- The pollers, collect their own data, and send that information to the master when it is requested.
+- The pollers, collect their own data, and send that information to the Primary when it is requested.

-The process of synchronising the information of the nodes is made by the master.
-The master requests the information for each poller with pull requests.
+The process of synchronising the information of the nodes is made by the Primary.
+The Primary requests the information for each poller with pull requests.